kaushal122/AudioFingerprinting/README.md

 # AudioFingerprinting
-Here I have updated the technique for encryption and for used mel-spectrogram in place of spectrogram.
+Here I have updated the technique for encryption and  used mel-spectrogram in place of spectrogram.